PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

 struct Disconnect
 {
-    uint SessionId; // The ID of the session that is being closed DisconnectReason Reason; // The reason for the closure }
+    uint SessionId; // The ID of the session that is being closed.
+    DisconnectReason Reason; // The reason for the closure.
+}
 ```